 Adjusted EBITDA is presented for supplemental informational purposes only, has limitations as an analytical tool and should not be considered in isolation or as a substitute for financial information presented in accordance with U.S. GAAP.
 Some of the limitations of Adjusted EBITDA include that (1) it does not reflect capital commitments to be paid in the future, (2) although depreciation and amortization are non-cash charges, the underlying assets may need to be replaced and adjusted EBITDA does not reflect these capital expenditures, (3) it does not reflect tax payments that may represent a reduction in cash available to us and (4) does not include certain non-recurring cash expenses that we do not believe are representative of our business on a steady-state basis.
 In addition, our use of Adjusted EBITDA may not be comparable to similarly titled measures of other companies because they may not calculate Adjusted EBITDA in the same manner, limiting its usefulness as a comparative measure.
-Because of these limitations, when evaluating our performance, you should consider Adjusted EBITDA alongside other financial measures, including our net loss and other results stated in accordance with LLS GAAP
+Because of these limitations, when evaluating our performance, you should consider Adjusted EBITDA alongside other financial measures, including our net loss and other results stated in accordance with U.S. GAAP.

-The following table presents a reconciliation of net loss, the most directly comparable financial measure stated in accordance with U.S. GAAP, to Adjusted EBITDA, for each of the periods presented (in thousands):
+The following tables presents a reconciliation of net loss, the most directly comparable financial measure stated in accordance with U.S. GAAP, to Adjusted EBITDA, for each of the periods presented (in thousands):

-Years Years ended Six Months ended

-Decem ber 31, June 30,

-2021 2020 2022 2021

-\$ (65) \$(1,140) \$(20,915) \$2,325

-926 225 2,117 120

-1,175 190 65 (284)

-520 415 420 240

-\$2,556 \$ (310) \$(18,313) \$1,681

-Decem 2021 \$ (65) 926 1,175 520 December 31, 2021 2020 \$ (65) \$(1,140) 926 225 1,175 190 520 415 \$2,556 \$ (310) December 31, June 2021 2020 2022 \$ (65) \$(1,140) \$(20,915) 926 225 2,117 1,175 190 65 520 415 420 \$2,556 \$ (310) \$(18,313)
+Years ended December 31, Nine Months Ended September 30, 2021 2020 2022 2021 Net loss \$ (65) \$(1,140) \$(20,915) \$2,325 Interest expense 926 225 2,117 120 Provision (benefit) for income taxes 1,175 190 65 (284) Depreciation and amortization 520 415 420 240 Adjusted EBITDA \$2,556 \$ (310) \$(18,313) \$1,681